luanadotcom/blogo/content/posts/my-sourdough-bread-recipe.md

 I like to bake in the early morning for breakfast so my routine starts on the morning before, feeding my levain at around 10am.
 This way I can bake any day of the week as the dough work is always after work hours.
 I start mixing the flour and water for autolyse at around 8.5 - 9 hours after feeding my levain as its peak is reached around 9 hours after being fed.
 You can adjust this easily based on your levain's cycle.
 Once I start the mixing I'm pretty much kitchen bound up until almost midnight, when I do my final shaping.
 I find the for my recipe 6 rounds of stretching and folding work better, with a 30 minutes rest in between.

 I then leave my dough proofing in the fridge until the next morning, I wake up anytime between 5.30am - 6am and turn on the oven.
-I only take the dough out of the fridge when I place it into the ironcast so it gets around 7 hours of proofing.
+I only take the dough out of the fridge when I place it into the cast iron pot so it gets around 7 hours of proofing.
 I have been having a good rising with this time but have tested less hours previously and with good results as well.

 ![alt text](/schedule.jpg "Alarms and alarms")